-The Replay World Championship is a 3-day classic arcade tournament with a guaranteed prize pool of over $4,000.
+The Replay World Championship is a 3-day classic arcade tournament with a guaranteed prize pool of $1,000.
+Every attendee of Replay FX will be permitted to participate in the tournament for free!
 The winner of the tournament will be anointed the World Champion of Classic Arcade Games by the Replay Foundation until the tournament takes place again the following year.

 |Qualifying Score System|

 Only the highest score on each tournament machine will be counted toward a player’s overall qualifying score.
 This means if a player attempts the same machine 4 times over the course of the 3-day qualifying period, only the highest score out of those 4 attempts will be counted.
 Only a player’s best 5 performances on the available arcade titles will count toward his or her qualifying total.
 This defines the highest possible qualifying score as 500 points.
 This detail also means a player can strategically choose to avoid some of the arcade titles entirely during the qualifying period and still advance to the final rounds.

 During the final rounds on Saturday evening, the top 24 qualifiers will compete in a head-to-head bracket, with the top 8 seeds receiving a first-round bye.
 Games will be played either as single-game elimination or best-two-games-out-of-three depending on which machine is chosen.
 The games may or may not be different from those used during qualifying, and the higher seed will not be permitted to choose the same game in more than one round.

 Players and press should note that this is not a high score contest.
 Players will be asked to compete on the games in person, as they stand, with no custom button configurations, private joysticks, or personalized equipment.
 All players will compete on the same machines.